 The Web Station package turns your NAS into a web server.
 To check if Web Station works, open a separate window in your browser.
-Type in the address bar (without quotes) “ip_address_of_your_nas” or “server_name.local”.
-In both instances, you should see a blueish screen with a globe.
+Type in the address bar the IP address of your NAS like 192.168.10.100 or “server_name.local” like mynas.local.

 This is the index.html file.
 Now you know that Web Station works.

-Before you installed Web Station, entering the IP address or server_name.local resulted in your browser gave the DSM login screen.
+Before you installed Web Station, entering the IP address or server_name.local of your NAS in your browser gave the DSM login screen.
 The port number (default 5000 or 5001) was added automatically.

 Install Apache HTTP Server 2.2